 4. Performance Characteristics of Fused Deposition Modeling

 FDM technology delivers distinct operational advantages that explain its dominance across prototyping, educational, and low-volume manufacturing contexts.
-These attributes merit consideration when selecting additive manufacturing processes.
+These attributes merit consideration when selecting additive manufacturing processes, supported by empirical data and industry validation.

 4.1 Economic and Scalability Factors